-Greece is generally a very safe place and there is very little serious crime.
+Greece is generally a very safe place, and there is very little serious crime.
 They have one of the lowest costs of living in the European Union, although cities such as Athens are generally more expensive than the rest of the country.
-The standard of living is high, particularly if you are living in Greece on an expat contract.
+The standard of living is high, particularly if you are living in Greece on an expat contract to become digital nomad.

 Greeks are famed for being exceptionally welcoming and friendly.
-The Greek Orthodox Church is an integral part of the people of Greece and 99% of the population follow this religion.
+The Greek Orthodox Church is an integral part of Greece, and 99% of the population follow this religion.

-Our international relocation guides contain detailed living costs across different types of lifestyles and living options for many popular expatriate destinations.
-Because our guides are written by expats who live and work in the countries themselves, you can be assured that the information is accurate, up to date and reliable.
+Our international relocation guides contain detailed living costs across different lifestyles and living options for many popular expatriate destinations.
+Because our guides are written by expats in Greece themselves, you can be assured that the information is accurate, up to date and reliable.

 99% of the people living in Greece speak Greek.
 Other languages spoken are predominantly English and French.

-Greece has a Mediterranean climate with hot dry days and cool and mild winters.
-There can be snowfall In some parts of Greece during the winter months but this is mostly limited to the mountainous regions of the mainland.
+Greece has a Mediterranean climate with hot, dry days and cool and mild winters.
+There can be snowfall In some parts of Greece during the winter months, but this is mostly limited to the mainland’s mountainous regions.

 It can be difficult to get a job in Greece if you are not fluent in Modern Greek.
-However, jobs in areas such as teaching English, the tourist industry, child care and manual or agricultural work do exist for some expats.
+However, jobs in teaching English, the tourist industry, child care, and manual or agricultural work exist for some expats.
 Many English speaking multinational companies may also consider employing none Greek-speaking expats.